microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 Default build version support parallel learning based on the socket.

-If you need to build parallel version with MPI support, please refer to `this`_.
+If you need to build parallel version with MPI support, please refer to `Installation Guide`_.

 **Preparation**
 ~~~~~~~~~~~~~~~